AmbroiseS/training-welcomepool/README.md

 The welcome project
 ===================

-The goal of this mini-project is to refresh your **Java / JEE** skills in a 4 day rush team-effort.
+The goal of this mini-project is to create your own web application using Spring Boot.
-This project requires both **Backend** (Java/JEE), **SQL**, **Ops** & **Frontend** skills (JSP, HTML, JavaScript).
+This project requires both **Backend** (Java), **SQL**, **Ops** & **Frontend** skills (CSS, HTML, JavaScript).
-The 4-day project has to be released in **production** on a dedicated server, and **demonstrated** by the team in a full-house presentation.

 ![Interface](/../master/screen.png?raw=true "Admin Panel Interface")

 # Pool Conditions
 You will develop your project as a **team**, with minimum Agile management (we recommend the Kanban method).
-**One** git repository will be given to the team and shall be used properly.
-The workflow details are left to the team's appreciation.

-Every day, the team will be able to attend a retrospective at the time of their choice, in presence of a coach, to discuss the following matters:
- * The challenges encountered the day before
- * The current tasks, the remaining tasks
- * The global workflow efficiency

 In terms of team work, you are free to try anything you want.
-Do not hesitate to try out eXtreme Programming concepts such as Pair Programming, Code Reviews, Test-Driven Development, and take the time to plan important parts of your project in common.
+Do not hesitate to try out eXtreme Programming concepts such as Pair Programming and take the time to plan important parts of your project in common.

 In terms of delivery, these are the requirements:
    * Clean & commented code
-   * Use of the whole JEE stack is allowed (JSP, Servlet, JSTL, JSF?, JPA, JTA, EJB, ...)
-   * Use of EclipseLink ORM is allowed
-   * Use of spring is not allowed
+   * Use of Spring Boot
+   * Clean architecture (Layers, DI)

 # The Project
-The project consists of a JEE webapp.
+The project consists of a Spring Boot webapp.
 Your goal is to create an administration panel to manage a schedule of code reviews and milestones.
 In particular, the following items will be implemented:
   * Create a new member: name, email, birthdate, class